-China Free Trade Zones have been a popular location choice for foreign companies in China for several years.
-The reasons and advantages for doing so however are not always so clear to those considering setup in China.
-In this article, we look in more detail at China’s Free Trade Zones:
+Free Trade Zones in China have been a popular topic and registration location for foreign owned companies in China for many years.
+The benefits of doing so however are not always clear.
+In this article, we take a look at the benefits and policies of registering a company in one of China’s Free Trade Zones.

-- What are Free Trade Zones and where are they?
+- What are the Free Trade Zones and where are they?

 - Why were Free Trade Zones created in China?

-- Why locate a WFOE in a Free Trade Zone?
+- Why register a WFOE in a Free Trade Zone?

 - The changing and evolving benefits of Free Trade Zones